junxit/us-congress-bills-111/bill.md

     - **(Q)** Fiscal policy.
 - **(k)** *Notification requirements*
   - **(1)** *Notice of assistance for budget support* The President shall notify the appropriate congressional committees not later than 15 days before obligating any assistance under this section as budgetary support to the Government of Pakistan or any element of such Government and shall describe the purpose and conditions attached to any such budgetary support.
-  - **(2)** *Semiannual report* Not later than 90 days after the submission of the Pakistan Assistance Strategy Report pursuant to subsection (j), and every 180 days thereafter, the PresidentSecretary of State shall submit a report to the appropriate congressional committees that describes the assistance provided under this section.
+  - **(2)** *Semiannual report* Not later than 90 days after the submission of the Pakistan Assistance Strategy Report pursuant to subsection (j), and every 180 days thereafter, the Secretary of State shall submit a report to the appropriate congressional committees that describes the assistance provided under this section.
 The report shall include—
     - **(A)** a description of all assistance provided pursuant to this Act since the submission of the last report, including each program or project for which assistance was provided and the amount of assistance provided for each program or project;
     - **(B)** a description of all assistance provided pursuant to this Act, including—
       - **(i)** the total amount of assistance provided for each of the purposes described in subsection (f); and
       - **(ii)** the total amount of assistance allocated to programs or projects in each region in Pakistan;
-    - **(C)** a list of persons or entities from the United States or other countries that have received funds in excess of $250,000$100,000 to conduct projects under this section during the period covered by the report, which may be included in a classified annex, if necessary to avoid a security risk, and a justification for the classification;
+    - **(C)** a list of persons or entities from the United States or other countries that have received funds in excess of $100,000 to conduct projects under this section during the period covered by the report, which may be included in a classified annex, if necessary to avoid a security risk, and a justification for the classification;
     - **(D)** an assessment of the effectiveness of assistance provided pursuant to this Act during the period covered by the report in achieving desired objectives and outcomes, measured on the basis of the criteria contained in the Pakistan Assistant Strategy Report pursuant to subsection (j)(4);
     - **(E)** a description of—
       - **(i)** the programs and projects for which amounts appropriated pursuant to subsection (a) are proposed to be allocated during the 180-day period after the submission of the report;